 In no other period of the season is the athlete willing to devote large chunks of time to the key systems for these abilities: aerobic, muscular and nervous.
 Once into the build, peak, and race periods the athlete is totally focused on race-specific fitness, which is as it should be.

-Unfortunately, many endurance athletes short change their Base period by jumping ahead and making it sort of a mini-Build period by doing anaerobic intervals, fast group workouts and generally race-type workouts.
+Unfortunately, many endurance athletes short change their base period by jumping ahead and making it sort of a mini-build period by doing anaerobic intervals, fast group workouts and general race-type workouts.
 What a shame.
 Most never realize what they are missing in their seasonal preparation and could be so much more fit if they took advantage of the gains that could be made by developing endurance, force and speed skills.